 If you buy from a franchise, the owner you buy from has paid a considerable sum of money to use the company name.
 They choose to do this so that they don’t have to start from scratch building their company’s reputation.
 Maybe your friend decided to go for a cleaning franchise opportunity rather than starting from scratch setting up her own business, or perhaps they’ve bought a franchise coffee shop, and are now owners of a new branch of a well known coffee shop?
 They’ll always have to pay up to 9% of all sales generated to the franchise owners, but the rest of the earnings will be theirs.
 (After they’ve paid all of their expenses of course).

 Small Business Owners:

-When you buy goods or a service from someone who has set up their own business from scratch, they get all of the money, but they have to then pay any manufacturing, insurance, admin fees, etc.
+When you buy goods or a service from someone who has set up their own business from scratch, they get all of the money.
+However, they have to then pay any manufacturing, insurance, admin fees, etc.

 What About Expenses?